anthonybudd/express-api-boilerplate/README.md

 <img height="75" src="https://raw.githubusercontent.com/anthonybudd/anthonybudd/master/img/express-api-boilerplate.png?v=1"/>

+## ⚠️ I have stopped maintaining this repo in favor of the new [TypeScript version](https://github.com/anthonybudd/express-ts-api-boilerplate)

 A very mimimal REST API boilerplate using Express.js, Sequelize and MySQL.

 This project is designed to work with [AnthonyBudd/Vuetify-SPA-Boilerplate](https://github.com/anthonybudd/Vuetify-SPA-boilerplate)